TheNeikos/TheNeikos.github.io/_posts/2015-10-21-Continuous_integration_with_Github_Drone_and_Rust.md

 Now you can fill those fields with the information from your github.
 Then save and you can close the file.
 Now we restart the drone server so that it reads the new configuration.

+{% highlight bash %}
+clouduser@drone-test:~$ sudo restart drone
+{% endhighlight %}

 You should now be greeted with a Github icon, allowing you to sign in!

 We now have a drone server up and running and we have it linked with Github,